Theoretical Framework Bank

 Example in practice: Vinall & Shin (2019)

-Theories about culture, society, and social relations
+Theories about society and social interactions

 TheoryPurposefully over-simplified descriptionSuggested reading(s)